Ambulance bus

-An ambulance bus is a type of ambulance with the capacity to transport and treat multiple patients.
-An ambulance bus is used primarily for medical evacuation of mass casualty incidents and non-emergency medical transport of care-dependent patients, and can also be used for specific problems such as drunk patients in town centres.
+An ambulance bus is a type of ambulance with the capacity to transport and treat a large number of patients.
+Per its name, it is typically a converted bus, though some may be built from a truck chassis.
+Ambulance buses are primarily used for medical evacuation of mass casualty incidents and non-emergency medical transport of care-dependent patients, and can also be used for specific assignments such as holding intoxicated patients in high-traffic areas, blood drives, or mass vaccination programs.
+Some may also be used to carry personnel and equipment.